kotomiDu/aistplusplus_api/README.md

 dataset or explore details of this dataset, please go to our dataset [website](https://google.github.io/aistplusplus_dataset).

 ## Installation
-The code has been tested on `python>=3.7`.
+The code has been tested on `python>=3.7`. `python=3.8 ` is prefered.
 You can install the dependencies and this repo by:
 ``` bash
 pip install -r requirements.txt
 python setup.py install